 Reviewers therefore should keep manuscripts and the information they contain strictly confidential.
 Reviewers must not publicly discuss authors' work and must not appropriate authors' ideas before the manuscript is published.
 Reviewers must not retain the manuscript for their personal use and should destroy copies of manuscripts after submitting their reviews.
-Reviewers

-Reviewers who seek assistance from a trainee of colleague in the performance of a review should acknowledge these individuals' contributions in the written comments submitted to the editor.
-These Individuals must maintain the confidentiality of the manuscript as outlined above.
+Reviewers who seek assistance from a trainee or colleague in the performance of a review should acknowledge these individuals' contributions in the written comments submitted to the editor.
+Reviewers must maintain the confidentiality of the manuscript as outlined above, which may prohibit the uploading of the manuscript to software or other AI technologies where confidentiality cannot be assured.
+Reviewers should disclose to journals if and how AI technology is being used to facilitate their review.
+Reviewers should be aware that AI can generate authoritative-sounding output that can be incorrect incomplete, or biased.